m0neZ/desAInz/docs/configuration.md

 locally or in CI.
 In production, sensitive variables are mounted from Docker or Kubernetes secrets under `/run/secrets` and loaded automatically by the application settings classes.
-See the [blueprint environment variables section](blueprints/DesignIdeaEngineCompleteBlueprint.md#environment-variables) for a complete example of the `.env` layout for each service.
+See the blueprint environment variables section in `blueprints/DesignIdeaEngineCompleteBlueprint.md` for a complete example of the `.env` layout for each service.

 | Variable | Description |